wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - TODO: I think the methods in `KijiManagedCassandraTableName` could be a little bit more explicit about whether they are returning names in the Kiji namespace or in the C* namespace.
 - TODO: Add super-unstable annotations to this API.  :)
-- TODO: Check for any case-sensitivity issues
+- TODO: Check for any case-sensitivity issues - The CQL commands that we are using to create and manipulate tables may need some kind of quotes or other escaping to maintain upper/lower case.

 Open questions